 The answer to this question is subjective, so your personal circumstances are likely to determine whether life insurance is worth it or not.
-If you ask this question about most kinds of insurance, the answer would be the same.
-Is buildings, car, mobile phone, pet insurance worth it?
-Most people wouldn't know unless they found themselves in a situation where they needed to claim.
-Anyone who has claimed against an insurance policy will, most likely, say it was worth it.
-Others who had the insurance and didn't ever need to claim may say the same but a small number of people will, inevitably, feel it wasn't worth it because they never had to use it.
+If you ask this question about most kinds of insurance, the answer would be the same - is buildings, car, mobile phone, pet insurance worth it?
+However life insurance can provide financial security and for some this is the value that it adds.

 Do you need life insurance?

 If your death would cause financial hardship for others then yes, you need life insurance.
 The importance of any insurance is not only determined by the monthly cost of it but also by understanding whether circumstances would be difficult or even catastrophic without it.
-Life insurance provides a material benefit, normally in the form of a tax-free lump sum of money.
+Life insurance is designed to pay a tax-free cash lump sum of money or an income to cover costs that arise after death.
 This will help prevent any financial stress and hardship caused by death.